 But what tenants don't always realise is that they can negotiate the type of works required and how often they'll need to be carried out.
 (It's always better to negotiate terms that you know you can comply with rather than trying to resolve a dispute after signing your lease).
 It's also essential to get the wording right to avoid landlord-tenant conflict down the track.

-Other costs, such as cleaning, also need to be considered in your negotiations.
+Other costs, such as cleaning, also need to be considered in your commercial lease negotiation.
 These costs are additional to the rent and can be significant, particularly if the wording is ambiguous.

 For instance, Tenants often get charged for cleaning charges during the period they are completing fit-out works and cleaning is not possible.
 However, it is possible to negotiate that the cleaning contract is put on hold while the premises are unoccupied.

-As a tenant, it’s essential to clearly understand your responsibilities and be as specific as possible in the wording around additional costs.
+As a tenant, it’s essential to clearly understand your responsibilities and be as specific as possible when it comes to the wording around additional costs.

 Commercial lease incentives are payments or concessions offered by a landlord to: